BrennerDesign/egofishinggear/_products/wade/large-rubber-coated-nylon-net.md

     video:
     is_video: false
 left_column_html: >-
-  <p>The EGO WADE Medium Rubber Coated Nylon fishing net utilizes a strong,
+  <p>The EGO WADE Large Rubber Coated Nylon fishing net utilizes a strong,
   lightweight hexagonal extruded aluminum handle, innovative grip design, an 11" elastic adjustable/removable clip on tether and the ability to float.
 What a perfect Kayak fishing net or Wade fishing net. &nbsp;EGO Fishing Nets are the